Guscode/DKbert-hatespeech-detection/README.md

 Navigate to the "self_assigned"-folder.
 Open the "dk_hate_detect.ipynb"-file.
-Make sure the kernel is set to _lang_venv_.
+Make sure the kernel is set to _langvenv_.
-You can do this by pressing "kernel" -> "change kernel" -> "lang_venv".
+You can do this by pressing "kernel" -> "change kernel" -> "langvenv".

 <!-- REPOSITORY STRUCTURE AND CONTENTS -->
 ## Repository structure and contents